VeraVisions/nuclide/README.md

 A free-software implementation of Counter-Strike running on the FTE QuakeWorld engine.

 Join our IRC channel at chat.freenode.net #freecs!

-**This implementation runs on Linux.
-WINE or a Windows machine is required to extract the CS 1.5 files.
-These files cannot be legally redistributed.**

 # Goals
 Although Counter-Strike is one of the most popular multiplayer games to exist, a free-software implementation has never been created.
 This project provides an open-source version of Counter-Strike 1.5 based closely on the original mod but with better usability and added optional features.